GILT: An LLM-Free, Tuning-Free Graph Foundational Model for In-Context Learning: Implementation Details

 \paragraph{More Design Choices.}

-Several key architectural decisions were made based on preliminary experiments to enhance performance and generalization.
+Below we summarize several implementation details and fixed design choices used in the final system.

-\begin{itemize}[leftmargin=10pt] \item Feature Alignment and Pre-processing: Our feature alignment pipeline is a multi-step process designed to robustly handle graphs with diverse feature dimensions.
-For graphs with high-dimensional features, we use PCA for dimensionality reduction.
-Conversely, to handle low-dimensional features without excessive zero-padding, we first standardize them to an intermediate dimension via PCA before applying a learnable linear projection to the final model dimension.
-For scalability, this PCA step is implemented using an approximate, incremental version that runs on the CPU when feature matrices are too large for GPU memory.
+\begin{itemize}[leftmargin=10pt] \item Feature Pre-processing: Our feature alignment pipeline is a multi-step process designed to robustly handle graphs with diverse feature dimensions.
+For graphs with high-dimensional features, we use SVD for dimensionality reduction.
+For graphs with low-dimensional features, we apply SVD while keeping the same dimensionality and then perform zero padding to match the final model dimension.
 Finally, the entire processed feature matrix undergoes a crucial column-wise standard scaling, which normalizes each feature dimension independently and prevents padded zeros from distorting the feature statistics. \item Graph Encoder: Within the linear GCN encoder, we found two important, and one counter-intuitive, results.
 First, including the learnable affine parameters in each LayerNorm step was essential for performance; removing them caused a significant loss.
 Second, we found that adding residual connections between the linear GCN layers, a standard practice in deep networks, was not effective and did not improve results. \item Prototype Formulation: For generating the class prototypes, we confirmed that L2-normalizing the vectors after mean pooling is highly beneficial for stabilizing the model.
-We also experimented with enforcing an additional orthogonality constraint on the prototypes but found it to be less effective than simple normalization. \end{itemize}
+We also experimented with enforcing an additional orthogonality constraint on the prototypes but found it to be less effective than simple normalization. \item Test-time augmentation: As described in the main text, we apply test-time augmentation across node, link, and graph classification by constructing five transformed views and averaging the resulting predictions.
+We use this as a general inference-time robustness mechanism rather than a task-specific module. \item Link prediction structural encoding: As described in the main text, we additionally use an MPLP-inspired \citep{mplp} node labeling estimation strategy for link prediction.
+Conceptually, this can be viewed as a count-based distance encoding of the local common neighborhood around each candidate edge, in the spirit of prior distance-based node labeling schemes such as DRNL and the broader distance-encoding view of structural representation learning \citep{seal,de}.
+Concretely, it counts how many shared neighbors fall into a small set of canonical relative-distance encodings with respect to the two endpoints, such as $(1,1)$, $(2,1)$, $(1,2)$, $(1,\infty)$, $(\infty,1)$, and $(2,2)$.
+We estimate these counts using the MPLP estimator, yielding a compact structural summary without explicit enclosing-subgraph extraction. \end{itemize}